 In this article, we will take a look at all the factors that determine whether or not firefighters get to sleep while on duty, as well as how the stations are set up for sleep.
 You may be surprised to see how and why all these factors can make sleeping at the fire station very different, from one place to another.

-Do Firefighters Sleep at the Station?
+Do They Sleep at the Firehouse?